 Three Companies Receive Institute Funding

-The Institute has finalized first-round funding agreements with Auxadyne, a Keystone Heights-based company with technology developed at Florida State University, Ovation Diagnostics, a Boca Raton-based company with technology developed at University of South Florida, and DigiGroup Holdings, LLC, a Pensacola-based company with technology developed at the Florida Institute for Human and Machine Cognition (IHMC).
+The Institute has finalized first-round funding agreements with SegAna, an Orlando-based company with technology developed at the University of Central Florida and Omninox, a Gainesville-based company with technology developed at the University of Florida.
+Additionally, Pensacola-based Intelligent Retinal Imaging Systems (IRIS) with technology developed at the Florida Institute for Human and Machine Cognition, received follow-on funding for achieving significant development milestones since initial financing.

 Formed by the Florida Legislature in 2007, the Florida Institute for the Commercialization of Public Research is a non-profit organization that works collaboratively with the technology licensing and commercialization offices of Florida’s state universities and private research institutions to leverage a $2B+ research base and form investable companies that create clean jobs in new industries that are driving the global economy.
 The Institute provides company building services, and seed funding through the Florida Technology Seed Capital Fund, to promising Florida startups.
-Fifty-six companies have been funded to date, and the Institute’s economic impact through June 30, 2015 was $379 million, a return on investment of 14 times to the State of Florida.
+Sixty-one companies have been funded to date, and the Institute’s economic impact through June 30, 2016 was $630 million, with an annual return on investment of 22 times to the State of Florida.